solana-labs/solana/docs/src/proposals/standalone-tpu-node.md

 TPU traffic should be processed in a way that cannot affect other validator services.

-An effective way to do so is to accept TPU on another physical host than the validator itself which is trivially done by advertising a different IP address for the TPU service on the gossip protocol.
+An effective way is to accept TPU on another physical host than the validator itself which is trivially done by advertising a different TPU IP address through gossip.
 TPU nodes periodically call out to the validator request gossip registration.

 *Network Diagram: TPU node route*